 In this report, "FMC-AG & Co.
 KGaA," or the "Company," "we," "us" or "our" refers to Fresenius Medical Care AG & Co.
 KGaA or Fresenius Medical Care AG & Co.
 KGaA and its subsidiaries on a consolidated basis, as the context requires.
-You should read the following discussion and analysis of the results of operations of the Company and its subsidiaries in conjunction with our unaudited interim consolidated financial statements and related notes contained elsewhere in this report and our disclosures and discussions in our consolidated financial statements as of and for the year ended December 31, 2021 prepared in accordance with sections 315 of the German Commercial Code ("HGB") as well as the German Accounting Standard Number 20, contained in the Company's Annual Report 2021.The information within this interim management report is unaudited.
+You should read the following discussion and analysis of the results of operations of the Company and its subsidiaries in conjunction with our unaudited consolidated financial statements and related notes contained elsewhere in this report and our disclosures and discussions in our consolidated financial statements as of and for the year ended December 31, 2021 prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), using the euro as our reporting currency, included in our Annual Report on Form 20-F for the year ended December 31, 2021 (our "2021 Form 20-F").

 The term "North America Segment" refers to our North America operating segment, the term "EMEA Segment" refers to the Europe, Middle East and Africa operating segment, the term "Asia-Pacific Segment" refers to our Asia-Pacific operating segment, and the term "Latin America Segment" refers to our Latin America operating segment.
 The term "Corporate" includes certain headquarters' overhead charges, including accounting and finance, centrally managed production, production asset management, quality and supply chain management, procurement related to production as well as research and development and our Global Medical Office function, which seek to optimize medical treatments and clinical processes within the Company.
+The abbreviations "THOUS" and "M" are used to denote the presentation of amounts in thousands and millions, respectively.
 The term "Constant Currency" or at "Constant Exchange Rates" means that we have translated local currency revenue, operating income, net income attributable to shareholders of FMC-AG & Co.
-KGaA and other items for the current reporting period into euro using the prior year exchange rates to provide a comparable analysis without effect from exchange rate fluctuations on translation, as described below under Section II ."Discussion of measures - Non-IFRS measures" in the chapter "Economic report".
+KGaA and other items for the current reporting period into euro using the prior year exchange rates to provide a comparable analysis without effect from exchange rate fluctuations on translation, as described below under "Financial condition and results of operations - II.
+Discussion of measures - Non-IFRS measures."